-About the Foundation
+About the Office (Foundation)

 The concept or term eugenics refers to the intentional and selective breeding of humans and animals to rid the population of characteristics deemed unfit by those administering

 Sterilization is a medical procedure or form of birth control that leaves a male or female unable to reproduce or conceive children.